 Davis, Lucas “What Matters for Electrification?
 Evidence from 70 Years of U.S. Home Heating Choices“ (Revised October 2022) (Revised version forthcoming in Review of Economics and Statistics) | WP-309R | Blog Post

-The percentage of U.S. homes heated with electricity has increased steadily from 1% in 1950, to 8% in 1970, to 26% in 1990, to 39% in 2018.
+The percentage of U.S. homes heated with electricity has increased steadily from 1% in 1950, to 8% in 1970, to 26% in 1990, to 40% in 2020.
 This paper investigates the key determinants of this increase in electrification using data on heating choices from millions of U.S. households over a 70-year period.
 Energy prices, geography, climate, housing characteristics, and household income are shown to collectively explain 90% of the increase, with changing energy prices by far the most important single factor.
-These data and framework are then used to calculate the economic cost of an electrification mandate for new homes.
-Households in warm states are close to indifferent between electric and natural gas heating, so would be made worse off by less than $500 annually.
-Household in cold states, however, tend to strongly prefer natural gas so would be made worse off by $3000+ annually.
-These findings are directly relevant to a growing number of policies aimed at reducing carbon dioxide emissions through electrification, and underscore the importance of pricing energy efficiently.
+This framework is then used to calculate the economic cost of an electrification mandate for new homes.
+Households in warm states tend to prefer electricity anyway, so would be made worse off by less than $350 annually on average.
+Households in cold states, however, tend to strongly prefer natural gas so would be made worse off by more than $1000 annually.
+These findings are directly relevant to a growing number of policies aimed at reducing carbon dioxide emissions through electrification.